Undergraduate Acting Concentration

 - If you do not wish to audition for the Acting Concentration, you may still enroll in the Acting Sequence without an audition.
 You may audition for the Acting Concentration at the end of each semester through the end of your junior year or prior to enrolling in Acting V.

 - If you are not accepted into the Acting Concentration after your initial audition, you may still enroll in the Acting Sequence without an audition.
 You may audition for the Acting Concentration at the end of each semester through the end of your junior year or prior to enrolling in Acting V.

 Course of Study

-For students who transfer from other departments, schools and universities, there are several alternative routes to fulfill the Acting Concentration that can be discussed with your Theater advisor and/or the head of the Acting Program.
+For students who transfer from other departments, schools and universities, there are several alternative routes to fulfill the Acting Concentration that can be discussed with your Theater advisor and/or the Head of the Undergraduate Acting Program.

 The success of the Acting Program can be measured in the accomplishments of our graduates.
 Recent graduates have attended MFA programs at Yale University, U.C.
 San Diego, A.R.T./Harvard, U.C.
 Irvine, USC, Penn State, UCLA, NYU, CalArts, University of Washington, University of Missouri at Kansas City (UMKC), The Circle in the Square and the University of North Carolina, Chapel Hill.